Close

 Step 5: Fee Payment

-Step 6: Biometric Data and Processing
+Step 6: Processing and Tracking

 Step 7: Visa Collection